mushroomhostage/exphc/firstpost.md

 Nothing to install on your side, but FYI, notable plugins installed include:

 * [Cake's Miner Apocalypse](http://dev.bukkit.org/server-mods/cakes-miner-apocalypse/) (of course) - radiation, craters, fallout shelters ([slightly customized](http://imgur.com/a/DO0pe))
+* [RealisticChat](http://dev.bukkit.org/server-mods/realisticchat) - local chat, whispering, yelling, megaphones, walkie-talkies, and more
 * [RadioBeacon](http://dev.bukkit.org/server-mods/radiobeacon/) - radio towers, relays, portable compass radios
 * [Random Spawn](http://dev.bukkit.org/server-mods/random-spawn/) - start in a random location
 * [EnchantMore](http://dev.bukkit.org/server-mods/enchantmore/) - new enchanted items, rarely found in fallout shelters
 * [Writable](http://dev.bukkit.org/server-mods/writable/) - double-right-click to write on paper
 * [SilkSpawners](http://dev.bukkit.org/server-mods/silkspawners/) - harvest mob spawners with silk touch
 * [BetterDispensers](http://dev.bukkit.org/server-mods/betterdispensers/) - dispensers can face straight up/down
-* New unreleased local chat plugin - speak and hear chat messages locally
 * New unreleased trading plugin - a mysterious global trading network survived the calamity.
 You can access it by ~~standing near a trade terminal (two enderpearls = lapis lazuli block)~~ *(you can now trade anywhere!)*, holding the item(s) you want give in your hand, and typing /want followed by the item you want.

 More experimental plugins or mods may be added or removed or nerfed if needed.